 Transfer from your hotel to Vágar airport for your flight to Copenhagen.
 Your tour arrangements conclude upon your arrival at Copenhagen Airport.

-The price shown is based upon a certain class on flights to and from the Faroe Islands; if this class has sold out, the final price may increase, depending on the availability and cost of other classes at the time of booking.
-The price may also alter based on dates of travel.
+The price shown is based upon a certain class of flights to and from Iceland and the Faroe Islands; if this class has sold out, the final price may increase, depending on the availability and cost of other classes at the time of booking.